Minfei Fei

 Biography

-Minfei is a Ph.D. candidate supervised by Profs.
-R Vasant Kumar, Cate Ducati and Manish Chhowalla FREng.
-His PhD work is focused on addressing next generation energy challenges.
+Minfei received his Ph.D. with No Corrections under the supervision of Professors R Vasant Kumar, Cate Ducati, and Manish Chhowalla FREng.
+His PhD work was focused on addressing next-generation energy challenges to decarbonize society.
 He is interested in understanding the fundamental mechanisms in rechargeable batteries, especially the correlation between battery interface physicochemical properties and device-level performance.
-The scientific understanding guides the rational design of next generation sustainable batteries.
-He is also interested in electrolyte design, sacrificial agent design and creative battery recycling.
-He has expanded his research interests also into photothermal interface and electron microscopy methods.

-Prior to Cambridge, he received a Master's degree from Rice University with Prof. Pulickel Ajayan, ranked top in program cohort.
-He obtained a Bachelor's degree with Outstanding Graduate Award (the only recipient in the program cohort) from Nanjing University, working with Prof. Jianguo Liu and Prof. Peng Wang.
-Minfei was an Undergraduate Visiting Scholar at Pacific Northwest National Laboratory, working with Dr. Scott Chambers, Dr. Chongmin Wang and PhD candidate Yang He (now the Department Chair in Materials Science at USTB, China).
+Prior to Cambridge, he worked with Professor Pulickel Ajayan for his master's study at Rice University.
+He obtained a Bachelor's degree with Outstanding Graduate Award (the only recipient in the program cohort) from Nanjing University, working with Professor Jianguo Liu and Professor Peng Wang.
+Minfei was an Undergraduate Visiting Scholar at Pacific Northwest National Laboratory, working with Dr. Scott Chambers, Dr. Chongmin Wang and PhD candidate Yang He (now Department Chair in Materials Science at USTB, China).
+Recently, Minfei has worked closely with Professor Jia Zhu (NJU), Professor Guoran Li (Nankai), and Professor Kai Xi (Xi'an JiaoTong), to investigate battery interface.

 Minfei's PhD studies, till now, has led to 18 studentships & awards at college and university levels or above.
 He has delivered several invited talks at universities or conferences, has received several Best Poster Awards/Best Student Talks at major international battery conferences, including ECS, ICNaB, IBA, etc. Minfei is an independent reviewer for several peer-reviewed journals and also an independent PI for two grants.
 He also has rich teaching and mentoring experiences (10+ students) and 4 patents.